WebAssembly/spec/md-proto/WebAssembly.md

 their operands, however it is not required.

-> All computations are correctly rounded, subnormal values are fully supported, and negative zero, NaNs, and infinities all have their standard behavior.
+> All computations are correctly rounded, subnormal values are fully supported, and negative zero, NaNs, and infinities are all produced as result values to indicate overflow, invalid, and divide-by-zero exceptional conditions, and interpreted appropriately when they appear as operands.
 All numeric results are deterministic.

+> There is no observable difference between quiet and signaling NaN other than the difference in the bit pattern.

 ### Z: Floating-Point Bitwise Instruction Family

-These instructions operate on floating-point values, but do so in purely bitwise ways, including in how they operate on NaN values.
+These instructions operate on floating-point values, but do so in purely bitwise ways, including in how they operate on NaN and zero values.

 They correspond to the "Sign bit operations" in IEEE 754-2008.